Updated: 4 June 2026 by Jetico Technical Support

 The report focuses on procedural and legal compliance.
 But underneath several of the 7 issues is a technical problem, which is organizations can’t erase what they can’t find.

 Some controllers couldn’t identify all personal data within the scope of an erasure request.
-Some excluded entire categories by default, such as emails.
-One controller didn’t consider personal data in emails to be in scope at all.
+Some excluded entire categories by default.
+For example, one controller did not consider personal data in emails to be in scope at all

 When we talk about data protection, the conversation tends to focus on what I’d call the finality of the action: the erasure, the encryption and the access control.
 But before any of that can happen, someone needs to know where the data is.
 Controllers who can’t locate all the data in scope aren’t necessarily failing at erasure.
 Instead, they’re failing at discovery.